dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 Offensively secondary stats can change from player to player so the best bet is to refer to personal sims through [raidbots.](https://www.raidbots.com/simbot/stats)

+For more information please visit the [Wowhead](https://www.wowhead.com/guardian-druid-stat-priority-guide) and [Icyveins](https://www.icy-veins.com/wow/guardian-druid-pve-tank-stat-priority) guides, both written by Pumps.
 ### Legendaries

 Ignoring what your alternative items are for each slot, here's a rule of thumb for legendary crafting slot selection: